andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 ##### Obtain the Default Function

-The following code allows to obtain the default function when it has overwritten by the user:
+The following code allows to obtain the default function when it has overwritten by the application:

 ```java
     //  obtains the default function handler